United States Treasury Auctions

 Treasury bills are issued at a discount from face value and are paid at their par (face amount) at maturity.
 The purchase price is listed on the auction results press release and is expressed as a price per hundred dollars.

-Treasury notes, bonds, and TIPS are issued with a stated interest rate applied to the par amount and have semiannual interest payments.
+Treasury notes, bonds, and TIPS are issued with a stated interest rate applied to the par amount, paying the interest semiannually.
 For TIPS, the interest payments and the final payment at maturity are based on the inflation-adjusted principal value of the security.
-In some cases, the purchaser may have to pay accrued interest.
+The purchaser will have to pay any accrued interest.

 Redeem, Reinvest, or Sell